uber/baseweb/rfcs/radiogroup.md

 * `name?: string`:
   String value for the name of RadioGroup, it is used to group buttons.
 If missed default is random ID string
+* `value?: string`:
+  The value of radio button, which is preselected.
 * `autoFocus?: ?boolean`:
   Set to be focused (active) on selected\checked radio.
 Default is `undefined`
 * `disabled?: boolean`: